ashwinvidiyala/Events/README.md

 # Events

 Rails app where a user can create/edit/delete and join events.
-The logged user can also put comments on the discussion board per event.
+The logged user can also put comments on each event's discussion board.
+Built on Rails 4.

 ## Features